Balseayed/IT-Infrastructure-Labs/Windows-Server/IT-Delegation-and-Access-Control/README.md

 | IT Admin            | `pa-it.jaffar`  |
 | Workstation Support | `pa-ws.danish`  |

 The daily account is used for normal work such as email, browsing, Teams, and opening links or attachments.

-This type of account is more exposed to phishing emails, malicious links, unsafe attachments, browser attacks, and normal user mistakes.
+This account is more exposed to risks like:

+* Phishing emails
+* Malicious links
+* Unsafe attachments
+* Browser-based attacks
+* User mistakes

-Because of that, I did not assign administrative permissions to daily accounts.
+Because of that, I did not assign admin permissions to daily accounts.

 If a daily account gets compromised, the attacker should not automatically get IT admin permissions.

-Administrative access was assigned only to privileged accounts through security groups.
+Administrative permissions were assigned only to privileged IT accounts through security groups.

 ![IT OU Structure](./Screenshots/01-it-ou-structure.png)